ZaidAlsaqabi/My-steam-idler-and-commentor/README.md

 - A Steam account
 - (Optional) Telegram bot token and chat ID for notifications

+## Realtime secure steam login
+-Feature backend to the steam login service
+-Saves cookies for logining again for not to keep asking for steam
 ## Installation

 1. Clone the repository: